A Minimal Bootloader

 - Enable Paging

-These features are enough, at least for the start of our kernel, and later in the book you will see we will implement more features like obtaining a memory map, enabling text mode, locate the kernel in the file system and more!
+These features are enough, at least for the start of our kernel.
+Later in the book, we will implement more features like obtaining a memory map, enabling text mode, locating the kernel in the file system, and more!